 On a slow moving bus heading out of the Scotiabank Place parking lot, I often hear comments like “I should have drove to the game!” or “the city wants us to take the bus and this is what we get?”
 In the near future, we shouldn't be on a slow moving bus or hear those comments anymore at Ottawa Senators games.

 The Ontario government, City of Ottawa, and the Ottawa Senators announced a new eastbound on-ramp to the Queensway from Scotiabank Place for buses.
-The ramp should save Senators fans and Scotiabank Place concert goers about 15 minutes since the ramp will give buses priority exiting and will also be used by high-occupancy vehicles with two or more people.
+The ramp should save Senators fans and Scotiabank Place concert goers about 15 minutes since the ramp will give buses priority exiting.
+High-occupancy vehicles with two or more people have access to the ramp once buses have cleared.
 The City of Ottawa will invest $250 000 into the project, while the Ontario government will pay $500 000.
 According to CTV Ottawa, construction will start this fall and is expected to be finished in 2013.

 Leaving Scotiabank Place after a Sens game can be aggravating for passengers on a bus, especially for those who are standing.
 The time to get out of the parking lot can be somewhere between ten and fifteen minutes.
 This on-ramp will be a huge improvement since it gives buses an exclusive exit out of Scotiabank Place.
 Also, the amount of time it will provide an additional incentive for car users to ditch their cars on game days and take the bus instead.
 A map of the on-ramp can be found here